Article - Education

 (3) The purpose of the Fund is to support the delivery of services and supports provided to students to meet their holistic behavioral health needs and address other related challenges.

-(4) The Department shall administer the Fund.
+(4) The Commission shall administer the Fund and the provision of grants under the Fund.

 (5) (i) The Fund is a special, nonlapsing fund that is not subject to § 7–302 of the State Finance and Procurement Article.

 (ii) The State Treasurer shall hold the Fund separately, and the Comptroller shall account for the Fund.

 (i) Money appropriated in the State budget to the Fund;

 (iii) Any other money from any other source accepted for the benefit of the Fund.

 (7) The Fund may be used only by the Commission for:

 (i) Providing reimbursement, under a memorandum of understanding, to the National Center for School Mental Health and other technical assistance providers to support the work of the Consortium;

 (ii) Providing grants to coordinated community supports partnerships to deliver services and supports to meet students’ holistic behavioral health needs and to address other related challenges; and